wandb/docs/docs/guides/intro.md

 ---
+description: >-
-description: An overview of what is Weights & Biases along with links on how to get started if you are a first time user.
+  An overview of what is Weights & Biases along with links on how to get started if you are a first time user.
 slug: /
+displayed_sidebar: default
 ---

 # What is Weights & Biases?